Oracle Archived Log Settings

 - Select Do not truncate archived logs if you want Veeam Backup & Replication to preserve archived logs on the VM guest OS.
 When the VM copy job completes, the non-persistent runtime components or persistent components will not truncate transaction logs.

 It is recommended that you select this option for databases for which the ARCHIVELOG mode is turned off.
 If the ARCHIVELOG mode is turned on, transaction logs on the VM guest OS may grow large and consume all disk space.
-In this case, the database administrator must take care of transaction logs him-/herself.
+In this case, the database administrators must take care of transaction logs themselves.

 - Select Truncate logs older than <N> hours or Truncate logs over <N> GB if you want Veeam Backup & Replication to truncate archived logs that are older than <N> hours or larger than <N> GB.
-The non-persistent runtime components or persistent components running on the VM guest OS will wait for the VM copy job to complete successfully and then trigger transaction logs truncation via Oracle Call Interface (OCI).
+The non-persistent runtime components or persistent components running on the VM guest OS will wait for the VM copy job to complete successfully and then trigger transaction logs truncation using Oracle Call Interface (OCI).
 If the job does not manage to copy the Oracle VM, the logs will remain untouched on the VM guest OS until the next start of the non-persistent runtime components or persistent components.